 - You end up out of money, and in many cases, with junk on your computer that you then must pay a local (and real) computer repair person to take off.

-I’ve actually had some students in the past year that have been fooled by tech-support scams, and as we head into the summer months of 2014, it again seems like they are on the increase.
+I’ve actually had some students in the past year that have been fooled by tech-support scams, and as we move ahead, it again seems like they are on the increase.

 What to Watch For